Is West Elm Furniture Non Toxic? or Not?

 No, although West Elm uses highly synthetic and processed materials, the company has strayed away from any use of flame retardants.

-Honestly, a lot of major furniture brands use toxic materials and chemicals.
+A lot of major furniture brands use toxic materials and chemicals.
 Some of these include IKEA, Ashley Furniture, and Article Furniture.
 If you’d like to know more about Article furniture check out our in depth review of Article furniture and what makes it toxic.

 The GREENGUARD Gold Certification means that a product has been tested and meets very strict standards for low chemical emissions, specifically VOCs.
 This certification is super important when considering your indoor air quality and potential pollutants.